-Sections 3.(e) and (3).(f) would require each department beginning in 2018 and ending in 2022, to annually report to the Joint Legislative Committee on Local Government no later than January 15, on the implementation of the informal internal review process for the calendar year prior.
+Sections 4.(c) and 4.(d) of the act require each department beginning in 2018 and ending in 2022, to annually report to the Joint Legislative Committee on Local Government no later than January 15, on the implementation of the informal internal review process for the calendar year prior.

-Section 4 would expand the scope of the Building Code Council's review process to include any code applicable to commercial or multi-family construction.
+Section 5 of the act expands the scope of the Building Code Council's review process to include any code applicable to commercial or multi-family construction.

-Section 5 would allow a building permit applicant to choose which version of an interpretation will apply to the permit, if an interpretation changes after the building permit is issued.
+Section 6 of the act allows a building permit applicant to choose which version of an interpretation will apply to the permit, if an interpretation changes after the building permit is issued.

-Section 6 would exempt lots with privately-owned septic tank systems, or innovative on-site wastewater systems with lockable cutoff valves and backflow prevention devices, from needing separate meters for new in-ground irrigation systems.
+Section 7 of the act exempts lots with privately-owned septic tank systems, or innovative on-site wastewater systems with lockable cutoff valves and backflow prevention devices, from needing separate meters for new in-ground irrigation systems.